wdi-sg/gitbook-2018/11-projects/project-3/post-mortem.md

 ## Suggested Structure
 Try to answer some of the following questions, but feel free to dive deeper with your own reflections.
 - What is the project about and how does it work?
+- What was your development workflow?
-- What process/workflow did you follow?
+- What was the UX design process?
 - What went well on the project?
 - What didn't go so well on the project?
 - What was your biggest challenge and how did you overcome it?